 To prepare for the exams in just one month, focus on important topics only, and study the books prescribed in the syllabus.
 Check UP Board 12th Preparation Tips 2021 to know more.

-The question papers will be made available on the official website of UP board.
+The question papers are made available on the official website of UP board.

-Yes, UP Board result will also be released via SMS.
+Yes, the UP Board result is also released via SMS.